jljordan42/indy-client/getting-started.md

 Alice tries again to accept the invitation from Faber College.
 This time she succeeds.

 ```
-ALICE@test> accept invitation from Faber
+ALICE@test> accept request from Faber
 Expanding Faber to "Faber College"
-Invitation not yet verified.
+Request not yet verified.
-Link not yet synchronized.
+Connection not yet synchronized.
 Attempting to sync...
-No key present in keyring for making request on Sovrin, so adding one
+No key present in wallet for making request on Sovrin, so adding one
-Key created in keyring Default
+Key created in wallet Alice
-Identifier for key is E6HrMGPwGn4B3ASUu9xmWdAG1WqqpWPXtS9GU1BTXFmY
+DID for key is RJwaDDTycsNkXf3d6bjZ9d
+Verification key is ~5Ba3A59o8fscgf2uK2JjiS
-Current identifier set to E6HrMGPwGn4B3ASUu9xmWdAG1WqqpWPXtS9GU1BTXFmY
+Current DID set to RJwaDDTycsNkXf3d6bjZ9d

 Synchronizing...
+    Connection Faber College synced
-    Link Faber College synced
+    Connection Faber College synced
-Accepting invitation with nonce b1134a647eb818069c089e7694f63e6d from id Qgjf1bJQumWtsPAswytB5V
+Accepting request with nonce b1134a647eb818069c089e7694f63e6d from id ULtgFQJe6bjiFbs7ke3NJD
-SGdY53 looking for Faber College at 10.20.30.101:5555
+CONNECTION: 1cbbe1 looking for Faber College at 10.0.0.6:5555
-SGdY53 pinged Faber College at HA(host='0.0.0.0', port=6001)
-SGdY53 got pong from Faber College

 Signature accepted.

-Response from Faber College (24.59 ms):
+Response from Faber College (8.46 ms):
     Trust established.
-    Identifier created in Sovrin.
+    DID created in Sovrin.
     Available Claim(s): Transcript

 Synchronizing...
-    Confirmed identifier written to Sovrin.
+    Confirmed DID written to Sovrin.

 Try Next:
     show claim "Transcript"
     request claim "Transcript"
 ```
-Accepting an invitation takes the nonce that Faber College provided, and signs it with the Alice’s signing key.
-It then securely transmits the signed data along with the identifier and verification key to Faber College’s endpoint, which is discovered when the link is synchronized.
+Accepting a request takes the nonce that Faber College provided, and signs it with the Alice’s signing key.
+It then securely transmits the signed data along with the DID (distributed identifier) and verification key to Faber College’s endpoint, which is discovered when the connection is synchronized.
 Faber College matches the provided nonce to the record of the nonce it sent to Alice, verifies the signature, then records Alice’s new pairwise identifier in the Sovrin ledger.

-Once the link is accepted and synchronized, Alice inspects it again.
+Once the connection is accepted and synchronized, Alice inspects it again.

 ```
-ALICE@test> show link Faber
+ALICE@test> show connection Faber
 Expanding Faber to "Faber College"
-Link
+Connection
     Name: Faber College
-    Identifier: LZ46KqKd1VrNFjXuVFUSY9
+    DID: Awn7aGoZgv5RWeJvkVFJpC
     Trust anchor: Faber College (confirmed)
-    Verification key: ~CoEeFmQtaCRMrTy5SCfLLx
+    Verification key: ~W1mzX9ADpVc4T4sziaaRr
     Signing key: <hidden>
-    Target: FuN98eH2eZybECWkofW6A9BKJxxnTatBCopfUiNxo6ZB
+    Remote: ULtgFQJe6bjiFbs7ke3NJD
-    Target Verification key: <same as target>
+    Remote Verification key: ~5kh3FB4H3NKq7tUDqeqHc1
-    Target endpoint: 10.20.30.101:5555
+    Remote endpoint: 10.0.0.6:5555
-    Invitation nonce: b1134a647eb818069c089e7694f63e6d
+    Request nonce: b1134a647eb818069c089e7694f63e6d
-    Invitation status: Accepted
+    Request status: Accepted
     Available Claim(s): Transcript
-    Last synced: 14 seconds ago
+    Last synced: a minute ago

 Try Next:
     show claim "Transcript"